mirceaulinic/mirceaulinic.github.io/_posts/2016-12-01-configuration-management-with-salt-and-napalm.md

         True
 ```

 Although that minimalist example used a template under an arbitrary path, this is not quite a good practice!
-In order to keep your system flexible to various environment changes (e.g. move the config files on a different server etc.), the recommended way is to define the templates under the Salt envrionment.
+In order to keep your system flexible to various environment changes (e.g. move the config files on a different server etc.), the recommended way is to define the templates under the Salt environment.
 Where?
 Under the directory specified as ```file_roots``` in the [master config file](https://github.com/napalm-automation/napalm-salt/blob/master/master) - default is ```/etc/salt/states/```.

-So let's consider we are placing now our previous example under the ```file_roots```, thus ```/etc/salt/states/example.jinja```.
+So let's consider we placed our previous example under the ```file_roots```, thus ```/etc/salt/states/example.jinja```.
 From now on we can run:

 ```bash
 $ sudo salt edge01.flw01 net.load_template salt://example.jinja debug=True
 ```

-The result is the same, just that the file is specified using the ```salt://``` prefix which tells salt to look for that template under the ```file_roots```.
+The result is the same, just that the file is specified using the ```salt://``` prefix which tells Salt to look for that template under the ```file_roots```.
 Changing the configuration of the master or migrating to a different server will not require you to change the command format (which is a big plus when the command is scheduled!).

 But wait: there's more!
 You can also render remote templates!
 Let's consider the following [NAPALM template for NTP peers](https://github.com/napalm-automation/napalm-ios/blob/develop/napalm_ios/templates/set_ntp_peers.j2) on IOS.
 Shrinking the URL to [http://bit.ly/2gKOj20](http://bit.ly/2gKOj20) we can not use it to load a config on a IOS device using this remote template: